francoiscampbell/RxGMS/README.md

 If you want access to the `GoogleApiClient`, use `<api>.getApiClient()` in Java or `<api>.apiClient` in Kotlin to get an `Observable<GoogleApiClient>` that will call `onNext(GoogleApiClient)` once the client is connected to the API that the `Rx<something>` class represents.
 If the `GoogleApiClient` is already connected, `onNext(GoogleApiClient)` will be called immediately.
 For example, if you call `fusedLocationApi.getApiClient()`, you'll get a `GoogleApiClient` that is connected to `LocationServices.API` only.
 You can then use `map`, `flatMap`, `subscribe`, or any other RxJava operators yourself.
 You should not call `googleApiClient.disconnect()`, use `<api>.disconnect()` instead.

 ## In case of APIs not covered
-If a particular Play services API that you use is not yet covered by this library, you can extend `RxGmsApi` to create your own wrapper.
-There are some utility methods in `RxWrappedApi` (`RxGmsApi` implements this interface) that make it easy to manually wrap a Play services method that is not covered by this library yet.
+If a particular Play services API that you use is not yet covered by this library, you can extend `RxPlayServicesApi` to create your own wrapper.
+There are some utility methods in `RxWrappedApi` (`RxPlayServicesApi` implements this interface) that make it easy to manually wrap a Play services method that is not covered by this library yet.
 If you come across such a situation, please submit an issue or a pull request so that particular method can be added.

 ## Sample
 Sample usage is available in the *sample* directory.